Nalini Ranjan Sarkar

-Nalini Ranjan Sarkar (11 February 1882 – 25 January 1953) was an Indian Industrialist and Statesman, who greatly involved in the economic regeneration of West Bengal.
-Sarker was Finance Minister of West Bengal in 1948.
-The Sarkar Committee Report was instrumental in the subsequent establishment of the Indian Institutes of Technology (IITs) by the Government of India.
+Nalini Ranjan Sarkar (11 February 1882 – 25 January 1953) was an Indian industrialist and statesman who was greatly involved in the economic regeneration of West Bengal.
+Sarkar was Finance Minister of West Bengal in 1948.
+The Sarkar Committee Report was instrumental in the subsequent establishment of the Indian Institutes of Technology (IITs) by the government of India.

-Early life, education and joining politics

-Born 11 February 1882, Sarker hailed from a Bengali Hindu family of Mymensingh, Bengal, now Bangladesh (East Bengal).
+Early life

+Nalini Ranjan Sarker was born in 1882 at Sajiura in the undivided Mymensingh district, Bengal, British India (now in Netrokona District, Bangladesh).

+Education

-Nalini Ranjan Sarker was born in a middle class Kayastha family from Kendua of greater Mymensingh district (now Netrokona District, Bangladesh), British India.
-After passing the Entrance Examination from the Pogose School, Dhaka in 1902, he joined the Jagannath College in Dhaka.
-Subsequently, he joined the City College, Calcutta, of the University of Calcutta but could not continue his studies for financial reasons.
+After passing the Entrance Examination from the Pogose School, Dhaka, in 1902, he joined the Jagannath College in Dhaka.
+Subsequently, he joined the Calcutta City College, of the University of Calcutta but could not continue his studies for financial reasons.
 He came to Kolkata penniless.

+Politics

-He plunged into nationalist movement which swept over the country in the wake of Partition of Bengal in 1905.
+He plunged into the nationalist movement that swept over the country in the wake of the Partition of Bengal in 1905.
 He enlisted himself as a Congress volunteer, lived in a dingy mess room huddled together with his friends.
-Often he had to pass days without food; for morning tea and snacks he would go to houses of his friends and patrons.
+Often he had to pass days without food; for morning tea and snacks he would go to the houses of his friends and patrons.
 Courage and fortitude sustained him.
-He soon came to the notice of Deshbandhu Chittaranjan Das who arranged for him a petty job in Hindustan Cooperative Insurance of which poet Rabindranath Tagore was the Founder Chairman and Surendranath Tagore the chief executive.
+He soon came to the notice of Deshbandhu Chittaranjan Das, who arranged for him a petty job in Hindustan Cooperative Insurance, of which poet Rabindranath Tagore was the founder chairman and Surendranath Tagore the chief executive.

 Career

-Sarker had close contacts with Surendranath Banerjee, Tej Bahadur Sapru, Motilal Nehru, Mahatma Gandhi, Rabindranath Tagore and Chittaranjan Das, all of whom developed his ideas of nationalism and economic freedom.
+Sarker had close contacts with Surendranath Banerjee, Tej Bahadur Sapru, Motilal Nehru, Mahatma Gandhi, Rabindranath Tagore, and Chittaranjan Das, all of whom developed his ideas of nationalism and economic freedom.
 He joined the movement against the partition of Bengal in 1905.
 In later years, influenced by Gandhi's ideas of non-violence, he participated in the Non-Cooperation Movement in 1920.

 In the early 1920s, when C. R. Das and Motilal Nehru founded the Swarajya Party, he joined it and soon became one of its leaders.
 He was, at the same time, involved with the Bengal Provincial Congress Committee.
-He was also a member of the Bengal Legislative Council from 1923 to 1930 and again from 1937 to 1946 as well as Chief Whip of the parliamentary Swarajya Party in Bengal.
-In the Calcutta session of the Indian National Congress in 1928, he acted as the Secretary of the Exhibition organised for the occasion.
+He was also a member of the Bengal Legislative Council from 1923 to 1930 and again from 1937 to 1946, as well as chief whip of the parliamentary Swarajya Party in Bengal.
+In the Calcutta session of the Indian National Congress in 1928, he acted as the secretary of the exhibition organised for the occasion.
 He was one of the key figures of the Indian National Congress party in Bengal.
 He, Bidhan Chandra Roy, Nirmal Chandra Chunder, Sarat Chandra Bose, and Tulsi Chandra Goswami constituted what was known as the "Big Five" of the Bengal Congress.
 He was elected a councillor of the Calcutta Municipal Corporation in 1932 and became its mayor by 1934.
 His cousin Dhirendra Nath Sarker was also involved in his activities.